henryizi/GoFitAI/docs/setup/HUGGINGFACE_ONLY_DEPLOYMENT.md

 ## 📋 Ready to Deploy!

-Your SnapBodyAI server is now configured to use **only Hugging Face** for food image analysis.
+Your GoFitAI server is now configured to use **only Hugging Face** for food image analysis.
 Simply add your Hugging Face API token to Railway and deploy!

 🔗 **Get your token**: [huggingface.co/settings/tokens](https://huggingface.co/settings/tokens)